What we import (and don't import) from DoneDone Classic

 #1: Fixers and testers have been replaced by a single assignee

 A fundamental difference between Classic and DoneDone 2 is assignments.
 In Classic, each issue required a fixer and a tester.
 In DoneDone 2, each task has one assignee.
 We will map the "assignee" based on the current status of the imported issue.

 - The formula is straightforward.
 If an issue is currently marked as Open, In Progress, Pushed Back, Fixed not Confirmed, or On Hold then the fixer is the assignee.
 Otherwise, the tester is the assignee.

 - If the fixer is the assignee, the tester is added as a watcher.
 If the tester is the assignee, then the fixer is added as a watcher.

-#2: Issue numbers will not be imported
+#2: Issues will be renumbered once imported

 #3: Public Issues are not imported into DoneDone 2